various images representing LTRC's focus areas

 • Documentation

-This certification is specifically designed for LADOTD District Laboratory Technicians.
-Applicants must be an Authorized Aggregate Tester as a pre-requisite to becoming a Certified District Lab Operation Technician.
-This certification is aimed at laboratory technicians who function as lead workers or unit supervisors.
+This authorization is specifically designed for LADOTD District Laboratory Technicians.
+Applicants must be an Authorized Aggregate Tester as a pre-requisite to becoming a Authorized District Lab Operation Technician.
+This authorization is aimed at laboratory technicians who function as lead workers or unit supervisors.
 Certified Lab Technicians will demonstrate the ability to perform all laboratory tests.
 Topics and tests include:

 • Interpreting Test Results